What are the Symptoms of MdDS?

 - Allergy symptoms

-- The end of the day, increasing as the day progresses.
+- Fatigue, increasing as the day progresses.

 What Alleviates MdDS Symptoms?